dev4py/pymsdl_template/README.md

 ### CI

-This workflow is executed on *pull_request* or *push on master*.
+This workflow is executed on *pull_request* or *push on main*.
 It aims to check your project quality.
 To do that the following steps are executed:

 * Build archives